Becheler/Becheler.github.io/my_collections/_quetzal-coaltl-tutorials/3-migration-between-two-demes.md

 - **Namespaces** lists a bunch of namespaces.
 It's like opening a drawer with more drawers inside!

   - :small_airplane: In the `dispersal_kernel` drawer,
   you find a bunch of standard dispersal probability distributions

-  - :computer: In the `dispersal_policy` drawer, I placed the policy classes that control the dispersal details of the demographic algorithm (that is, what *moving stuff across demes* concretely means for the computer)
+  - :computer: In the `demographic_policy` drawer, I placed the policy classes that control the dispersal details of the demographic algorithm (that is, what *moving stuff across demes* concretely means for the computer)

   - :floppy_disk: In the `memory_policy` drawer, I threw the policy classes that control what the computer is supposed to do with all these demographic data: keep them on RAM (hoping they are not too heavy) or save them on disk?

 - **Classes** lists all the data structures that exists in the demographic modules.
   They mostly belong to 3 groups:

   - `Flow` to represent $\Phi(x,y,t)$: store, access and control demographic flows between discrete demes.

   - `PopulationSize` to represent $N(x,t)$: store, access and control population sizes.

   - `History` classes are your main interest: these classes harmonize the simulation by hiding the   access to `Flows` and `PopulationSize` objects.
-All `History` classes derive from a common `BaseHistory`
-  (to reuse shared functionalities), but they can be specialized to implement a particular demographic algorithm (for example using a dispersal_policy).
+All `History` classes derive from a common `BaseHistory` (to reuse shared functionalities), but they can be specialized to implement a particular demographic algorithm (for example using a `demographic_policy`).

-  - **Functions**: just some free function hanging out!
+  - **Functions**: just some free functions to help around!

-You have everything you need to begin coding: you prepare two liter of very dark coffee, sit under a palm tree and begin to type in your IDE
+You have everything you need to begin coding: you prepare two liters of very dark coffee, sit under a palm tree and begin to type in your IDE.

-### Complete code solution
+### Several hours later: complete code solution

 :v: Victooooire!